mlabs-haskell/ytxp-lib/ytxp-plutarch/examples/direct-offer/doc/tutorials/specification.md

 A transaction family specification outlines the details necessary for transaction validation.

-The transaction family itself is an authorized script that can be implemented with any validator types.
+The transaction family itself is an authorised script that can be implemented with any validator types.
 However, it is recommended to use the staking validator, as it only requires a zero withdrawal to activate this validator.

 For the all possible details of how to specify a transaction validation we encourage to use the templates in the ./template/ directory.